Quick tips to get started saving energy

 Use a Kill-A-Watt to measure appliance use in your home.
 Knowledge really is power.
 These devices allow you to measure how much energy individual appliances are using.
 You can check out Kill-A-Watt meters from the library.

 These are still super easy and also low-cost ways to save energy.
-In most cases, more so than the time or money you invested into the project.
+In most cases, more so than the time or money you invested in the project.

 Change your furnace filters regularly.
 Replace furnace filters as much as once per month during intensive heating and cooling seasons and at least every 3 months.
 Its purpose is to trap dust and dirt so that they don’t collect and reduce the flow of heated air into your home.
 While you’re at it, check to make sure that all hot air registers are open and unobstructed and the cold air returns are open and accessible and that accessible duct work doesn’t have leaks.